chenwt/OncoExplorer/README.md

 There might be some other parameters to tune, e.g., the calculation of weight and distance.

-* (Try with the unfiltered datasets of TDI pairs)

-* It would be pretty interesting to check the results from three parts: simplified (SGA,SGA) weighted, results from SGA->DEG->GoTerm, results from SGA->GoTerm.
-We may compare the effect of classification.

 * Also we can consider the role within through patient-wise rule.

-* Note that we may want to filter the GoTerm which is not related to biological process in the goAnn.cfacts file?
+Note that we may want to filter the GoTerm which is not related to biological process in the goAnn.cfacts file: Already filltered.

-* Test with organelles structure, other than biological process.

-* Consider the directions of the perturbations?
-(Future direction)
+* Continue to test with pathway, although they overlap little.

+* It would be pretty interesting to check the results from three parts: simplified (SGA,SGA) weighted.
+* Check with SGA->GoTerm classification.
+* Check with SGA->DEG->GoTerm classification.

 EOF.